 I recently had a project that required some specific tuning to the tracking of the text – particularly with the headings and on display text.
-Browsers have come a long way […]
+Browsers have come a long way in their capabilities, and now we have the letter-spacing property.
+This controls the tracking of the letters and allows you to get extra creative with […]

 Santa Maria covers topics such as choosing the right typeface, pairing, and responsive design in an engaging and informative way.
-The book includes an in depth set of resources for […]
+The book includes an in depth set of resources for further investigation, and an interesting discussion of problems with vertical rhythm on the web.
+A concise overview, On Web Typography is a handy addition to […]

 Brief notes used as part of the draft for my report.
 Need to be expanded and explored further.